 Graduation honors are determined on the basis of course work completed only at Benedictine University.
 Eligibility for graduation honors is contingent upon completion of the following specified undergraduate credit hours (excluding external credit hours), and achieved cumulative GPAs.
-Note: associate degree students are not eligible for Latin honors.

 With completion of 30-54.99 undergraduate credit hours, and achievement of the following cumulative GPA, this graduation honor is awarded: